-The College has designated the Title IX Coordinator and Deputy Title IX Coordinators with oversight of providing education, prevention and training programs as required by Title IX, Clery and VAWA.
+The College has designated the Title IX coordinator and deputy Title IX coordinators with oversight of providing education, prevention and training programs as required by Title IX, Clery and VAWA.

-Resources are also available through the Department of Campus Police Website [232] (shared by Hampshire, Mount Holyoke, and Smith Colleges).
+Resources are also available through Hampshire College's campus safety [153].
 The website offers safety information including: locations of call boxes and 911 telephones, transportation services, programs and workshops offered by campus police on sexual assault prevention, and general safety tips.